calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 We expect to see many more areas to fall under this climate in the future as global warming continues.

-This system, being more granular in many ways than the Koppen, better illustrates the differences between each of the new extreme climates we will see in the future.
+This system, being more generally more granular in many ways than the Koppen, better illustrates the differences between each of the new extreme climates we will see in the future.

 This could even have importance in determining habitability in extreme (in other words, realistic) warming scenarios.